chessnerd/GoPass/README.txt

 Because this is written as a stand-alone JAR, any computer with Java can run it (be that computer Windows, Mac, or Linux) meaning you can take it with you on a flash drive or download it again later.

----

-History:
+// // HISTORY // //

 2015-03-01  	: Code first uploaded to SourceForge

 2015-03-02  	: Graphics bugfixes and performance improvements

 2015-06-02  	: Version 1.1 - added features, changed seed conversion/password generation methods - see VERSION.TXT for details

 2015-06-05  	: Code first uploaded to GitHub